 China is definitely on my bucket list.

 I’m a dual citizen of the USA and Belgium.
-Growing up, we would go to Belgium often to see family, and I plan to go over with my son (a dual citizen himself) once he’s a little older to meet all my aunts, uncles, and cousins.
+Growing up, we would go to Belgium often to see family, and I plan to go over with my children (both duel citizens) once he’s a little older to meet all my aunts, uncles, and cousins.

 MY Version of Self-Care